Global School Curriculum Types

 - A Level: AS and A-levels (Advanced Subsidiary & Advanced Level) are the traditional qualifications offered by schools and colleges in Britain for 16-19-year-olds.
 They’re highly valued by universities and employers and focus on academic subjects.

 - The IB Middle Years Program

 - The IB Career-related Certificate

 A growing number of schools in China have begun to follow the American curriculum.
-Since many Chinese parents want their children to enroll in U.S. universities, these American style high schools try to prepare the students for life in the U.S. Many of these schools either have campuses or exchange programs in the U.S., and students will be able to study anywhere from 1 semester to up to two academic years in the U.S. These schools typically offer the following courses:
+Since many Chinese parents want their children to enroll in U.S. universities, these American style high schools try to prepare students for life in the United States.
+Many of these schools either have campuses or exchange programs in the U.S., and students will be able to study anywhere from one semester to up to two academic years in the United States.
+These schools typically offer the following courses:

 AP is a program used in the U.S. and Canada that offers college-level curriculum and examinations to high-school students.
 The program was developed by the College Board, the same institution that administers the SAT.
 Because U.S. universities often grant placement or even credit to students who have high enough scores on AP examinations, American-style high schools in China try their best to make these courses available to their students.
 Successful completion of a number of AP classes is also a requirement for many European universities.

 Although technically not a high-school course, many Chinese schools hire teachers to teach students how to get a high score on the Scholastic Aptitude Test (SAT).
 Since taking the SAT or its competitor, the ACT, is required for entry to most competitive U.S. universities, it is crucial students do well on the exam.